Henry's Cat

-Henry's Cat is a British animated children's television series, created by Stan Hayward and directed by Bob Godfrey, who was also the producer of Roobarb and Noah and Nelly in...
+Henry's Cat is a British animated children's television series, created by Bob Godfrey and Stan Hayward and directed by Godfrey, who was also the producer of Roobarb and Noah and Nelly in...
 SkylArk.
-The show starring a yellow feline, known only as Henry's Cat, and his many friends and enemies.
+The show stars a yellow feline, known only as Henry's Cat, and his many friends and enemies.
 In every episode, narration and character voices were provided by Bob Godfrey.

 Henry's Cat was first screened by BBC Television in the United Kingdom on September 12, 1983, and aired for 5 series and 51 episodes.
 The show was re-dubbed for American audiences with the voice of Dom DeLuise.